Guide

 Content, Design, And Media

-A practical guide to editing pages and posts, changing public design, organizing media, publishing resources, and understanding the private asset pipeline.
+A practical guide to editing pages and posts, using the visual block builder, changing public design, organizing media, and publishing resource downloads safely.

 - Open Site Builder, Pages, or Posts.

-- Edit the title, slug, excerpt, body blocks, SEO fields, and optional metadata.
+- Edit title, slug, excerpt, body blocks, SEO fields, access, and optional media.

 - Save as draft or publish.